suprematic/otplike/README.md

 # Known issues

+* As long as java uses "real" threads and some internals still block (e.g. `gen-server/call`, termination of `gen-server` and `trace/send-trace`) you can run out of threads and hang forever using a lot of such operations simultaneously
-* A chain of N processes, when each next process is created by the previous one, holds amount of memory proportional to N _until last process exits_.
+* A chain of N processes, when each next process is created by the previous one, holds amount of memory proportional to N _until last process exits_
-* supervisors are not yet implemented
+* Timers can fire with significant delay (up to 20 ms) for the first time after appilcation start

 # Plans

-* supersvisor behaviour
+* Ability to return timeouts from `gen-server` callbacks
+* Replace/complement all internal blocking with parking
 * ClojureScript compatibility
+* `application` behaviour and related features as configuration
+* "Simple" supervisor (analogous to `simple_one_for_one` in Erlang) as a separate behaviour
+* More advanced tracing and introspection
 * More advanced examples/tutorial

 # Contributing